-You are not covered for services and supplies if you are eligible for care only by reason of a fraudulent statement or other intentional misrepresentation that you or your employer made on an enrollment form for membership or in any claims for benefits.
-If we pay benefits to you or your provider before learning of any false statement, you or your employer are responsible for reimbursing us.
+You are not covered for services and supplies if you are eligible for care only by reason of a fraudulent statement or other intentional misrepresentation that you the Trust Fund made on an enrollment form for membership or in any claims for benefits.
+If we pay benefits to you or your provider before learning of any false statement, you the Trust Fund are responsible for reimbursing us.